-The Federal Plant Variety Office (Bundessortenamt – BSA) will present its work at the IPM together with Community Plant Variety Office (CPVO) and other national Offices from Holland, France and the United Kingdom.
+The Federal Plant Variety Office (Bundessortenamt – BSA) will present its work at the IPM together with Community Plant Variety Office (CPVO) and other national Offices from Holland and France.
 We will provide information about granting plant breeders´ right (PBR) at national and European wide level.

 The BSA has its headquarters in Hanover and is, by order of the Federal Ministry of Food and Agriculture (Bundesministerium für Ernährung und Landwirtschaft – BMEL), an independent federal authority and is responsible for National Listing and for granting of national Plant Breeders´ Rights.